justjam2013/homebridge-virtual-accessories/README.md

 -   **Doorbell.** Allows you to use a button as a doorbell and have it play a chime on Home Pods.
 -   **Fan.** Allows you to create a virtual fan and set rotation direction and speed.
 -   **Garage Door.** Allows you to create a virtual garage door.
 Generates a HomeKit notification when the accessory's state changes.
 Also, CarPlay will display a widget when you approach your home.
 -   **Humidifier/Dehumidifier.** Allows you to create a virtual humidifier/dehumidifier.
 You can select humidifier only, dehumidifier only, or humidifier + dehumidifier combo.
+The humidifier/dehumidifier humidity sensor can be updated via a [webhook call](#webhook-configuration).
+Based on the threshold values, the accessory will switch to the appropriate operating state, if that state is supported.
 -   **Lightbulb.** Allows you to create virtual white lightbulbs (on/off and brightness).
 In the Home app, this can be used as a dimmer switch.
 -   **Lock.** Allows you to create a vidtual lock.
 Generates a HomeKit notification when the accessory's state changes.
 It also creates a (non-functional) Home Key card in the Wallet app.
 -   **Security System.** Allows you to create a virtual security system.